Andrés Guglielminpietro: Style of play

-Although he lacked pace as a winger, Guly was known, however, for his accurate crossing ability from the flank.
-Although he usually played as a wide midfielder, he was also capable of playing as an outside forward.
+Although he lacked pace as a winger, Guly was known for his accurate crossing ability from the flank.
+Playing usually as a wide midfielder, he was also capable of playing as an outside forward.

 Coaching career

-In June 2007, Guly was added to the coaching staff of cross-town rivals Estudiantes de La Plata, under coach Diego Simeone, with a third former Argentine international, Nelson Vivas, as assistant coach.
-Diego Simeone left Estudiantes de La Plata in December 2007 claiming a supposed lack of the club's commitment to sign appropriate reinforcements for the 2008 Clausura and Copa Libertadores.
+In June 2007, Guly was added to the coaching staff of cross-town rivals Estudiantes, under coach Diego Simeone, with a third former Argentine international, Nelson Vivas, as assistant coach.
+Diego Simeone left Estudiantes in December 2007, claiming a supposed lack of the club's commitment to sign appropriate reinforcements for the 2008 Clausura and Copa Libertadores.
 Guly also took up the same position with the same coaching staff at River Plate in 2008 and San Lorenzo in April 2009, where he also was the manager of the club's reserve team.
 Simeone and his staff, including Guly, resigned in April 2010.
 In June 2013, he was the assistant manager of Nelson Vivas, who Guly formerly had worked together with in the coaching staff of Diego Simeone.

 On 27 February 2014, Guly was appointed manager for first time, replacing Fernando Quiroz at Douglas Haig.
 Guly decided to resign on 21 July 2015.
 On 27 November 2015, he was appointed manager for newly relegated Primera B Nacional club Nueva Chicago.
-On April 3, 2016 after a 2-1 defeat against Guillermo Brown he decided to resign, leaving the team in fourteenth place, after just ten games with a total of 3 wins, 3 draws and 4 defeats.
+On April 3, 2016, after a 2–1 defeat against Guillermo Brown he decided to resign, leaving the team in fourteenth place, after just ten games with a total of three wins, three draws and four defeats.
 Later in April 2015, he was appointed manager of Central Córdoba.
-He left the position already two months later.
+He left the position two months later.

 On 15 March 2017, he returned to Douglas Haig.